andubiel/ansible_cml_demos/lldp_graphviz/README.md

 # Network Discovery Map with LLDP
 In this demo we build a topology map of network switches as code using graphviz and the napalm collection.
+This demo shows adding the ansible controller and version control to familiar examples of opensource graphviz for network maps.

 ![example](images/example.png)